Video Game: Taiko Drum Master

 - Retraux: A number of medleys based off the NES games are composed in 8-bit.
 And of course there's YMCK's Family Don-don.

 - "Risk"-Style Map: The Omikoshi Battle from Portable DX, in which you must defeat other taiko drum characters from all over Japan who are possessed by something resembling black smoke.
 The default option is starting from Tokyo.

 - Shrine Maiden: Miko from Portable DX.
 She's also the de-facto main character in Omikoshi Battle (the player being the unseen conductor).

 - Soundtrack Dissonance: Many of the songs are music that are about the last thing you'd associate with taiko drums.
 Anyone wanna drum to J-Pop or Western pop?
 Or better yet, the first stage music from Darius?

 - Songs from the 2000 series are so weird it is difficult to imagine drumming to them.

-- Toilet Humour (There are several unlockable drums you can obtain, such as a tambourine, a bell and so on.
-One of them is a butt which produces farting noises)
+- Toilet Humor: There are several unlockable drums you can obtain, such as a tambourine, a bell and so on.
+One of them is a butt which produces farting noises

 - Widget Series: Absolutely everything that appears in the game is deeply-entrenched in Japanese culture, in both classic and modern sense.